PuruVJ/macos-web/README.md

 # Why

 I've always been very fascinated with macOS, and have never owned a Mac/book.
-So I'm making the most beautiful aspect of macOS, it's desktop, myself.
+So I'm making the most beautiful aspect of macOS, its desktop, myself.
 For web.
 Inspired from [WinXP](https://winxp.now.sh/).

 # Stack